Are you wondering if your website is using the latest version of WordPress?

 It’s also a good way to contribute to the WordPress project.
 Normal users without programming skills can test the nightly build and report any bugs they find.
 Those with programming skills can even submit code patches that fix those bugs.

 We hope this tutorial helped you learn how to check and update the latest WordPress version.
-You may also want to learn how to speed up your WordPress website, or check out our list of must-have WordPress plugins to grow your site.
+You may also want to see our guide on how to speed up your WordPress website or our expert pick of must-have WordPress plugins to grow your site.